-More detailed documentation of the ESRP is on file in the CSO's office.
-We ensured that a description of the ESRP was provided to all current MTA dba WeGo Public Transit and Gray Line contractor employees during orientations on employee safety reporting.
-New WeGo Public Transit and contractor employees receive information on the ESRP during new-hire orientation.
+More detailed documentation of the ESRP is kept in the CSO's office.
+We ensured that a description of the ESRP was provided to all current employees during the orientations on employee safety reporting.
+New employees receive information on our ESRP during new-hire orientation.